tidyverse/tidyverse.org/content/blog/patchwork-1-3-0/index.md

 ### What does "freeing" means anyway?

 While being able to target specific sides is pretty great in and off itself, we are not done yet.
 After being able to *not* align panels the most requested feature was the possibility of moving the axis title closer to the axis text if alignment had pushed it apart.
-Consider again our unfreed patchwork
+Consider again our unfreed patchwork:

 <div class="highlight">